NikitOK11/Personal_Project/README.md

 Now make sure, that your ESP32 is connected to Wi-Fi.
 If it is, you will see the main menu of software on your OLED screen.
 Use the following commands to control the software:

-1. `Enter` -- enters the current active app
+1. `Enter` - enters the current active app
-2. `Back` -- returns to the main menu
+2. `Back` - returns to the main menu
-3. `Next` -- if the user is in Music App, this command switches the audio track to the next one.
+3. `Next` - if the user is in Music App, this command switches the audio track to the next one.
 If the user is in Wi-Fi app, then the option for  Wi-Fi net connection in the app is switched.
 If the user is in Camera App, then the option to take photo/capture video is switched.
+4. `Connect` - if a user is in the Wi-Fi app, then this command makes the device connected to the chosen net.
+After entering `connect` you have 15 seconds to enter the password.

+All the commands should be entered thorugh Serial Monitor on your computer!!!